3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Abstract

 \section{Abstract}

 We construct ternary self-distributive (TSD) objects from compositions of binary Lie algebras, $3$-Lie algebras and, in particular, ternary Nambu-Lie algebras.
 We show that the structures obtained satisfy an invertibility property resembling that of racks.
 We prove that these structures give rise to Yang-Baxter operators in the tensor product of the base vector space and, upon defining suitable twisting isomorphisms, we obtain representations of the infinite (framed) braid group.
-We use these results to construct invariants of (framed) links.
+We consider examples for low-dimensional Lie algebras, where the ternary bracket is defined by composition of the binary ones, along with simple $3$-Lie algebras.
+We show that the Yang-Baxter operators obtained are not gauge equivalent to the transposition operator, and we consider the problem of deforming the operators to obtain new solutions to the Yang-Baxter equation.
+We discuss the applications of this deformation procedure to the construction of (framed) link invariants.